$48.85-$60.51 hourly / $8,466.69-$10,488.74 monthly / $101,600.28-$125,864.88 annual

 Education and Experience:

-Graduation from a recognized four-year college or university preferably with a degree in management information systems, computer science, computer engineering, or related field AND three years of recent full-time paid experience in business applications analysis, design, and programming for medium or large scale, multi-programmed computers.
+A bachelor's degree from a recognized college or university preferably with a major in computer information systems, management information systems, computer science, computer engineering, or related field AND three years of recent, full-time, paid experience in business applications analysis, design, and programming for medium or large scale, multi-programmed computers.
 Experience with an Enterprise Resource Planning (ERP) system is desirable.

 Our class specification generally describes the duties, responsibilities, and requirements characteristic of the position(s) within this job class.
 The duties, responsibilities, and requirements of a particular position within this class may vary from the duties of other positions within the class.